sfazli96/API-project/README.md

     - Express
     - NodeJS
     - HTML5 / CSS

-* Database: PostgreSQL
+    - Database: PostgreSQL

 * Hosting:
     - Render

 ## Demo user:
-- here is a demo user in the login dropdown menu without sign by, all you have to do is to click on "Demo user" button and it will login as a Demo.
+- Here on this website is a demo user in the login dropdown menu without sign by, all you have to do is to click on "Demo user" button and it will login as a Demo.

 - My Logo is an apartment house since I was inspired from airBnB logo was for rental places, I decided to choose like an small rental house.
 Currently, in the website I added some special features such as when a user adds a review it will show as a review card box and if the user wants to delete a review they can just press the trash can to delete it.
 In the future I plan to add in the CRUD for bookings as well.